Support

 Use, Maintenance and Care

 If you’re a first-time wearer, it can take some time to get used to the hearing aids.
-How quickly you will adjust often depends on how frequently you wear them.
+How quickly you adjust often depends on how frequently you wear them.

 We recommend that you start wearing your hearing aids 1 to 2 hours per day in a relatively quiet environment.
 After a few days, you can start to expose yourself to more sounds and noises and increase the wearing time week by week.